offen/website/homepage/content/articles/0170-extend-view.md

 #### Talks and conferences

 As far as the visibility of our project in the relevant public is considered, there is still much to be done.
-That' s why we want to present Offen and the idea of fair data transfer behind it to a professional audience as well.
+That' s why we want to present Offen Fair Web Analytics and the idea of fair data transfer behind it to a professional audience as well.

 We already have a few events in mind but welcome more recommendations for relevant talks and conferences worldwide.
 Do you have something in mind that we should apply for?
 [Let us know.](mailto:hioffen@posteo.de)